Proper Use of Transmitters and Protection Systems

 Introduction

 When you ask operators at various industrial facilities (e.g. power plants, refineries, chemical plants, pipelines, water and wastewater facilities, etc.) they will tell you that most (+98%) of their machinery is working properly.
-The machinery is properly mounted, aligned, balanced, lubricated, operated and in most cases maintained to ensure it continues to provide its designed purpose.
+The machinery is properly mounted, aligned, balanced, lubricated, operated, and in most cases, maintained.

-The argument used to be that the PLC (Programmable Logic Controller) or DCS (Distributed Control System) did not have the scan rate necessary for machinery protection for vibration and position sensors.
-That is simply no longer the case, even though the scan speed is a key differentiator between DCSs and PLCs, either can now be adequately used for machine protection.
-PLCs are designed to meet the needs of applications that require scan rates of ten milliseconds or less (0.01 seconds or less).
-This allows them to accurately control motors and drives running at high speeds, and this is 10 times faster than many VMSs, certainly adequate for radial vibration and thrust monitoring.
-However, DCSs and SCADA systems do not need to be this quick because they control systems rather than individual devices.
-A DCSs and SCADA systems regulatory control loops generally scan in the 100 to 500 millisecond range (0.1 to 0.5 second range), which is usually very adequate for monitoring changes in radial vibration, and can be adequate for thrust monitoring.
+A DCS and SCADA systems regulatory control loops generally scan in the 100 to 500-millisecond range (0.1 to 0.5-second range), which is usually very adequate for monitoring changes in radial vibration and can be adequate for thrust monitoring.
 When you consider most vibration, and thrust monitoring, has a three (3) second time delay, or more, the scan rates of 0.1 to 0.5 seconds are certainly adequate (sources: Emerson - Delta V Distributed Control System, White Paper, Oct 2016; Siemens – DCS or PLC?
 Seven Questions to Help You Select the Best Solution, White Paper, 2007).

-For non-critical rotating or reciprocating machinery, which marginally affects plant production, Metrix would advocate a transmitter based solution for monitoring and protection, or depending upon the asset an electronic or mechanical switch for protection.
+For non-critical rotating or reciprocating machinery, which marginally affects plant production, Metrix would advocate a transmitter-based solution for monitoring and protection, or depending upon the asset, an electronic or mechanical switch for protection.
 We are starting to see more and more customers choosing vibration transmitters on critical rotating and reciprocating machinery.
-This includes those machines with fluid film bearings (also known as journal or sleeve type bearings) that utilize proximity probes.
+This includes those machines with fluid film bearings (also known as journal or sleeve-type bearings) that utilize proximity probes.

-Customers are changing from vibration monitoring systems to transmitter / PLC / DCS / SCADA systems for their vibration monitoring needs for three reasons: Cost, ease of implementation, and exception based machinery diagnostics.
+Customers are changing from vibration monitoring systems to protection systems using transmitters and an associated PLC / DCS / SCADA system for their vibration monitoring needs for three reasons: cost, ease of implementation, and exception-based machinery diagnostics.
 The customers that are choosing the vibration transmitter route, even while using proximity probes, is because the machines that they are monitoring rarely fail, and they just need early warning if there is a change in vibration levels.
-If they see a change in the vibration trend using the output of the transmitter, they then use their portable diagnostic equipment to diagnose the possible problem.
-Let’s investigate why customers are changing their vibration monitoring strategy to transmitters in lieu of sensors and vibration monitors.

 Vibration Monitoring Shift

 The vibration monitoring solution should depend upon the cost of Unscheduled Downtime.
 Unscheduled Downtime caused by a problem coming from a rotating or reciprocating machine is the costliest downtime for a plant.
-The plant loses money from lost profits (Lost Opportunity Cost = loss of profitable output), expedited repair, material and labor costs, standby labor costs, quality issues, customer trust / delivery issues, and most importantly personnel safety concerns.
-The sensory solution employed on a machinery asset depends upon the probability of an unscheduled downtime event.
-If the asset downtime does not present a risk to personnel, the facility or community, then the vibration monitoring solution is minimal (see Metrix Application Note “Monitoring Methodology” for more details).
+The plant loses profits (Lost Opportunity Cost = loss of profitable output) and suffers the costs of expedited repair, material and labor costs, standby labor costs, quality issues, customer trust/delivery issues, and most importantly personnel safety concerns.

 The change from a vibration monitoring system to the transmitter / PLC / DCS / SCADA solution is partly due to the improved scanning speed and what is already being monitored by the Control System.